AdobeDocs/campaign-standard.en/help/administration/using/about-access-management.md

 ![](assets/user_management_1.png)

-Users are managed in the Admin console (refer to the [Managing groups and users](../../administration/using/managing-groups-and-users.md) section or the [Admin console documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html)).
+Users are managed in the Admin Console (refer to the [Managing groups and users](../../administration/using/managing-groups-and-users.md) section or the [Admin Console documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html)).

 ![](assets/user_management_6.png)